Fan Fic / The Last Son

 - In Book Two, Hawkgirl forewarns Superman that his presence on Earth could attract the attentions of the Kree and Skrulls, who are determined to use him to unlock the secrets of Kryptonian technology.
 A couple chapters later Ronan the Accuser makes his appearance and becomes a sworn enemy of Superman.
 By Book Three, the Skrulls, Kree, and Shi'ar invade Earth to seize Superman's Kryptonian technology.

-- While talking over the history of General Zod, Android comments that the only chance of survival for Zod's enemies was to run.
-By the events of the "When Heroes Fall" storyline, both heroes and villains beats a hasty retreat in which Zod sneers that they "finally learned".
+- While talking about the history of General Zod, Android comments that the only chance of survival for Zod's enemies was to run.
+By the events of the "When Heroes Fall" storyline, both heroes and villains beats a hasty retreat after being beaten by Zod, who sneered that they have "finally learned."

 - Forever War: